tkuhn/knowledgespace-paper/knowledgespace.md

 - These statements are expressed and communicated in small *knowledge packages*, making each package individually reusable and referenceable
 - Each knowledge package comes with rich provenance and metadata, including information about who created it
 - Each knowledge package is represented by a unique and unforgeable content-based identifier
-- A set of knowledge packages can be defined by linking the set identifier to the knowledge package identifiers of its elements and by publishing these links as knowledge packages themselves
+- A *knowledge package set* is defined by linking the set identifier to the knowledge package identifiers of its elements and by publishing these links as knowledge packages themselves
 - Knowledge packages can include a digital signature of their creator
 - Users of the knowledge space are called *knowledge agents* and include people as well as automated agents
 - Knowledge agents can interact with the knowledge space via different kinds of web-based *knowledge services*